 It is important to consider what counts as evidence of learning improvement and what information needs to be shared.
-Discuss what appropriate evidence-based data is important for your Kahui Āko, and use this to inform you discussions as you develop strategies to achieve student and teacher learning goals which are relevant to your community.
+Discuss what appropriate evidence-based data is important for your Kahui Āko, and use this to inform your discussions as you develop strategies to achieve student and teacher learning goals that are relevant to your community.

 West Auckland schools collaborating